How to Apply and Funding

 Applicants are advised to check the detailed criteria from the STFC website.
 EU nationals who have not been resident in the UK are eligible for a tuition-fees only award from STFC;

-The CONACYT scholarship programme sends Mexican students to study for PhDs in science and technology at top universities around the world.
+- Conacyt The CONACYT scholarship programme sends Mexican students to study for PhDs in science and technology at top universities around the world.
 There are currently 2 PPRC students funded through the programme and we welcome applications.
 For more details see link and contact us directly at the addresses below for more information and to discuss possible projects.
 We will endeavour to help potential candidates prepare competitive research proposals.

-HEC connects gifted students and faculty with the best research universities in the world through its much sought-after international scholarship program.
+- Higher Education Commission, Pakistan (HEC): HEC connects gifted students and faculty with the best research universities in the world through its much sought-after international scholarship program.

-Applications are welcome from students wishing to fund themselves, or those who have already secured their own funding.
+- Private Funding Applications are welcome from students wishing to fund themselves, or those who have already secured their own funding.
 Details of the current tuition fees are available here and estimates of living costs in London can be found here.
 Please provide full details of your funding on the application form.

 School of Physics and Astronomy